mortonne/psifr/docs/guide/score.rst

 they were not recalled, they have no defined output position, so `output` is set to `NaN`.
 Finally, intrusions have an output position but no input position because they did not appear in the list.
 There is an `intrusion` field for convenience to label these recall attempts.
+The `prior_list` and `prior_input` fields give information about prior-list intrusions (PLIs) of items from prior lists.
+The `prior_list` field gives the list where the item appeared and `prior_input` indicates the position in which is was presented on that list.

 :py:func:`~psifr.fr.merge_free_recall` can also handle additional attributes beyond the standard ones, such as codes indicating stimulus category or list condition.